The UNC Policy Manual

 I. Purpose.
 This regulation implements the minimum eligibility requirements established in Section 700.1.1 of the UNC Policy Manual for baccalaureate degree-seeking applicants for first-time undergraduate[1] admission.

 II.
 Minimum Course Requirements (MCR).
-Applicants must complete the set of courses defined in Section 700.1.1 of the UNC Policy Manual, which includes four English courses, four mathematics courses, three science courses, two social science courses, and two foreign language courses.
+Applicants must complete the set of courses defined in Section 700.1.1 of the UNC Policy Manual, which includes four English course units, four mathematics course units, three science course units, two social science course units, and two additional academic courses from English, mathematics, science, social studies, world languages or computer science.
+These courses must be high school level courses.

-B. The test score minimum may be met by a “superscore,” defined as a combination of subtests from more than one administration of the same test.
-However, the SAT scores may not be calculated by conversion of ACT scores, or vice versa.
+D. A test score submitted pursuant to Section III.A.2 above may be met by a “superscore,” defined as a combination of subtests from more than one administration of the same test.
+However, the SAT scores may not be calculated by conversion of ACT scores or vice versa.

-V. Exemptions.
-The following groups of applicants are exempt from some portion of the MCR or MAR, although institutions may set alternative undergraduate admissions requirements for these populations.
-Students in these categories are not counted as chancellor’s exceptions.
+IV.
+Exemptions.
+The following groups of applicants are exempt from some portion of the MCR or MER, although institutions may set alternative undergraduate admissions requirements for these populations.
+Students in these categories are not counted as chancellor’s exceptions or students who require special consideration.

-A. Applicants who are at least 21 years old at the start of their first undergraduate term are exempt from both MAR and MCR;
+A. Applicants who are at least 21 years old at the start of their first undergraduate term are exempt from both MER and MCR;

-B. Applicants who have earned at least 24 transferrable credits from a regionally accredited postsecondary institution[4] are exempt from both MAR and MCR;
+B. Applicants who have earned at least 24 transferrable credits from a regionally accredited postsecondary institution[3] are exempt from both MER and MCR;

 C. Graduates of home schools are exempt from the minimum GPA requirement but must meet the minimum test score and MCR;